Chocolate Mint Ice Cream Cake

 - Bake the cakes until the tops spring back when lightly pressed with a finger, about 25 to 30 minutes.
 Let the cakes cool on wire racks in the pan for 15 minutes.

 - When the cakes have cooled, run a long sharp knife around the edge of each cake and invert them onto a wire rack, then invert again onto another wire rack so that they are right side up.
 Place one layer in a cake saver, cover it with waxed paper, and place the second layer on top.
 Place the cake in the freezer until firm, at least 1 hour.

 - Meanwhile, prepare the whipped cream frosting.
 Place a large mixing bowl and the beaters of an electric mixer in the freezer for a few minutes while you assemble the ingredients.
 Pour the cream into the chilled bowl and beat with an electric mixer on high speed until the cream has thickened, 1½ minutes.
 Stop the machine and add the confectioners’ sugar.
 Beat the cream and sugar on high speed until stiff peaks form, 1 to 2 minutes more.
 Cover the bowl with plastic wrap, and place in the fridge to chill.

 - Remove the ice cream from the freezer and place it on a plate.
 Using kitchen scissors or a sharp knife, cut through the cardboard container and peel it away from the ice cream.

 - Working quickly, spread the side and top of the cake with the whipped cream.
 Garnish with the shaved chocolate.
 Replace the cake saver lid and return the cake to the freezer for at least 3 hours.
 When ready to serve, remove the cake from the freezer and let it sit for 10 minutes before serving.
+OR, freeze the cake unfrosted and place whipped cream on top of the cake just before serving.
 Garnish with fresh mint or birthday candles.